lf-lang/lf-lang.github.io/packages/lingua-franca/README.md

 ## Handbook Pages

-Information on adding pages to specifically the documentation handbook are addressed in the handbook package's README.
+Information on adding pages to specifically the documentation handbook are addressed in the handbook package's README. **And where is that?**

 ## Adding Contributors